 If you’re logged into your Google Account, you can see other information in Google search results as well.
 It’s quite likely that Google will continue to experiment with other information that you might be able to see in search results as well.

-A patent application published by Google this week explores some additional options that you might be able to see, such as whether or not you’ve previously visited a specific page and possibly the date of your last visit, how many times you’ve visited the page, and the queries that you used to find the page, if they are different from the query you used to see the page this time in search results.
-In addition to displaying informative annotations within search results, Google might also provide you with some options such as the ability to only see pages that you haven’t visited before during a particular search or only the pages that you have seen.
+A patent application published by Google this week explores some additional search results annotations that you might be able to see, such as whether or not you’ve previously visited a specific page and possibly the date of your last visit, how many times you’ve visited the page, and the queries that you used to find the page, if they are different from the query you used to see the page this time in search results.
+In addition to displaying informative search results annotations, Google might also provide you with some options such as the ability to only see pages that you haven’t visited before during a particular search or only the pages that you have seen.

 Google allows you to restrict your searches to specific sites using a special “site” search operator like this [site:www.example.com], and will also sometimes provide links in search results during searches without the use of special site operator where you can see “more results” from the same domain.